Illinois Online Food Handler Course Details

 Course Outline

-Our online Illinois food handler course features five modules.
+Our online Illinois food handler course features seven modules.

-The Foodborne Illness module reviews common types of sicknesses that can be caused by expired food and poor food handling practices.
-Some illnesses cause just minor discomfort, such as nausea, while others can be life-threatening.
+This module reviews common types of food hazards that can cause foodborne illness.
+Some illnesses cause minor discomfort, such as nausea, while others can be life-threatening.

 The second module covers personal hygiene standards and the basics of food safety.
 Discover proper practices for washing your hands, covering your hair and more.
 You'll also learn about jewelry that can cause safety and health issues while you handle or prepare food.
 If you do not follow good personal hygiene, it is possible to introduce harmful bacteria into food.